redis/redis-doc/commands/xinfo-consumers.md

-This command returns the list of consumers that belong to the `<groupname>` consumer group of the stream stored at `<key>`.
+This command returns the list of consumers that belong to the consumer group _groupname_ of the stream stored at _key_.

 The following information is provided for each consumer in the group:

-* **name**: the consumer's name
+* **name**: the consumer's name.
-* **pending**: the number of pending messages for the client, which are messages that were delivered but are yet to be acknowledged
+* **pending**: the number of pending messages for the client, which are messages that were delivered but are yet to be acknowledged.
-* **idle**: the number of milliseconds that have passed since the consumer last interacted with the server
+* **idle**: the number of milliseconds that have passed since the consumer last interacted with the server.

 @return

-@array-reply: a list of consumers.
+@array-reply: a list of consumers and their attributes as described above.

 @examples